ChrisDuffley/stationPlaylist/addonuserguide.md

 ## Quickly switch to SPL Studio

-There are times when you might wish to switch quickly to SPL Studio from other programs (for example, if you wish to search a song from the playlist).
+There are times when you might wish to switch quickly to local Studio (not Remote Studio) from other programs (for example, if you wish to search a song from the playlist).
 To switch to SPL Studio from another program, press the command you assigned for this command (for 2.0 and above; for 1.2 and earlier, press NVDA+Shift+grave accent).

 Note: you cannot switch to Studio window from other programs if NVDA is running in secure mode such as in secure screens.

-## Broadcasting with stream encoders
+## Broadcasting with stream encoders (local Studio only)

+Note: Remote Studio does not have its own encoder engine as it is designed to play tracks playing on a Studio installation somewhere and transmit microphone and/or line-in input to a remote computer.

 Now that you know about how to use Studio, it's time to make your presence known on the internet.
 You can broadcast your show online using Studio, a stream encoder and a streaming server.